Mt 16:13 Now when Jesus came into the district of Caesarea Philippi, He asked His disciples, “Who do men say that the Son of Man is?”

 Who are the learned?
 Look closely and we can see by experience how people believe what has been taught to them.
 If we grow up in a Jewish family, we are likely to be Jewish.
 The same can be said if we grew up in a Muslim or Hindu family.
 As children, teenagers or adults, we can easily follow the teaching of those we trust.
 But just because we feel something is true, it doesn't make it true.
 So be serious in seeking God's truth and you will find that only the keys of Peter can lead us to knowledge, truth and His graces.

 If your a Christian who denies the Catholic Church, then that person will not recognize any significance in Jesus changing the name of Simon to Peter.
-Also such people to not see any problem in the many opinions concerning the Scriptures and their meanings.
+Also such people do not see any problem in the many opinions concerning the Scriptures and their meanings.
 Protestants are not united in their beliefs.
 What actually happens is this, people will follow their hearts because they believe the Spirit of Truth is guiding them.

-The Catholic view requires us to follow the "keys" to understand the Holy Trinity and our relationship with the Holy Trinity.
-That is why Jesus ask His Apostles, “But who do you say that I am?”
-Obviously the Jewish people during the time of Jesus would not answer in the way Peter did.
-In fact the Pharisees thought Jesus was an imposter and His sin calling Himself the Son of God deserved death.
-People are unaware how God has setup authority for people to stumble over.
-Like the cousin of Moses name Korah who rebelled against him.
-God caused the earth to open up and swallow Korah and those that followed Moses.
-Num (26:10) Even apostles Judas didn't know who Jesus was.
-Because if Judas knew, he would never had sold Jesus for thirty pieces of silver.
-And so it happens today, people who sin against the Natural and Written Laws will not have the ability to recognize the keys because sin has hardened their hearts.
-People forget that arrogance is a sin.
+People do not know that arrogance is a serious sin.
 Arrogance can be likened to the deadly gas called carbon monoxide because it can't be seen with the eye, smelled with the nose or tasted with the tongue.
 When people follow their thinking, this is the sin that can't be seen.
-As I said people believe in what their hearts tells them because they believe they are being lead by the Holy Spirit.
+As I said people believe in what their hearts tell them because they believe they are being lead by the Holy Spirit.
 But actually they are being lead by arrogance that can't be easily detected.
 Just because a person is sincere in what they believe doesn't make it the truth.
 Men have no excuse, they should see the madness in the multitude of religious beliefs.
 As the people in Genesis tried to build the tower of Babel, God stopped their efforts by changing each man's speech so they couldn't communicate with each other.
 Gn (11:7) God continues this confusion in the speech of men today by giving each arrogant man a different spirit to believe what their hearts tell them.
 Thus we have a multitude of churches and their theologies on every street corner, all caused by the undetected sin of arrogance.
 Man has done a terrible job of detecting when they are lead by God's Spirit or when they are lead by arrogance.
-It's impossible to convince a man when he thinks he is lead by God's Spirit when he is actually following his arrogance.
+It's impossible to convince a man who believes he is lead by God's Spirit when he is actually following his arrogance.

 Jn 10:7 So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.